factorialmap/scrollytelling_closeread/README.md

 ## About the project

-1. Testing features of the `closeread` extention for quarto_pub
+1. Testing features of the `closeread` extension for Quarto Pub.
-2. Test different layouts, colors and themes.
+2. Experimenting with different layouts, colors, and themes.
-3. Test different elements like text, images, videos, and code(python).
+3. Testing various elements such as text, images, videos, and Python code.

 ## Goals
-- Identify how features can be applied to improve user experience, improving engagement in educational content.
+- Identify how specific features can be applied to enhance user experience and increase engagement with educational content.
-- Train skills in technical and scientific documentation
+- Develop skills in technical and scientific documentation.

 ## File name, usage and book page

-- **closeread_formats.qmd** : Using R programing language
-  > Testing the shapres, colors and position of objects(pc and mobile devices)

 - **python_closeread.qmd** : Using python programming language
   > Objects manipulations (e,g zoom, highlight etc)